 On Monday, May 22, take advantage of the opportunity to develop your own embedded system with the LabVIEW Real-Time and LabVIEW FPGA modules and C++ using NI reconfigurable I/O (RIO) hardware based on the Xilinx Zynq-7000 All Programmable SoC.
 Receive an introduction to the LabVIEW RIO architecture from a qualified NI instructor and hands-on experience building an FPGA-based embedded system with the LabVIEW RIO Evaluation Kit, which you take home after the conference.

 Get the most out of your travel to Austin with discounted training and certification.
-Register for the new and specialty topic training courses and exams you’ve been wanting to complete.
+As an NIWeek attendee, you receive a 25 percent discount on training courses and a 50 percent discount on certification exams.

 If you are an NIWeek speaker – congratulations!
-As you prepare for joining us in Austin this May, visit the Speaker Resource Center where you can find helpful information, such as how to get registered as a speaker and the session PowerPoint template.
-Also, learn about important deadlines, for instance adding a professional photo and biography in February so registrants can start to get to know you.
+As you prepare for joining us in Austin this May, visit the Speaker Resource Center where you can find helpful information, such as how to get registered and the NIWeek session PowerPoint.

 “Getting started with LabVIEW is easy.
 Delivering professional software is harder.
 The LabVIEW Champions aim to elevate the developer community with expert tips and hands-on sessions that provide perspective on professional practices.
 I am excited to be leading this year’s endeavor as we explore the software development process, from project conception through maintaining deployed systems.
 If you are a LabVIEW Champion or an advanced developer, I encourage you to submit an abstract.”